Dhananjayan-PN/Django-React-Setup-Guide/README.md

 27. In a new terminal window, execute `cd frontend && npm run dev`

-28. Visit `http://127.0.0.1:8000` in your web browser and you should see your Django React Setup Works page.
+28. Visit [http://127.0.0.1:8000](http://127.0.0.1:8000) in your web browser and you should see your Django React Setup Works page.

+29. Edit `App.js` file to whatever you want it to say.
+Save the file & reload on the browser to see your changes!

+30. Happy Coding!

 ### Now you can get building some crazy React frontend with a powerful Django backend 😎